-SAN FRANCISCO (AP) - Shares in PG&E are trading at their lowest level in more than a decade with the utility facing questions about its liability in a Northern California wildfire that has left at least 48 people dead and charred more than 7,000 homes.
+SAN FRANCISCO (AP) - Shares in PG&E are trading at their lowest level in more than a decade with some Californians who have lost homes saying that the power company is at fault for the state's deadliest and most destructive wildfire.

-Shares in the San Francisco company plunged another 25 percent Wednesday, to $24.50.
-They have lost about 45 percent of their value since the fire broke out last week.
+Shares in the San Francisco company plunged another 31 percent Wednesday, to $25.99.
+The have lost about 45 percent of their value since last week.